jxbz/modula/README.md

 Modula is a deep learning framework designed for graceful scaling.
 Neural networks written in Modula automatically transfer learning rate across scale.

 We are slowly writing [the Modula docs](https://jeremybernste.in/modula/).
 Check them out for an accessible introduction to scaling theory and the Modula API.
+Also, here are some [slides](https://docs.google.com/presentation/d/12pykmY3KT1vP_25zFYISvVMA4KQbaVdeo6cRF8SMGXM/edit?usp=sharing) for a talk that Jeremy gave, that provide a more visual introduction to Modula.

 Modula is an experimental framework based on our research paper: [Scalable Optimization in the Modular Norm](https://arxiv.org/abs/2405.14813).